 "...
-I do [a specialised form of] cardiac surgery which very few surgeons do in Australia because of its high skill set up and long long training curve."
+I do Off Pump Coronary Artery Bypass in cardiac surgery which very few surgeons do in Australia because of its high skill set up and long long training curve."

 "...I am subspecialised in paediatric, transplant and cardiac anaesthesia..."

 "I am a subspecialist in fertility..."